 Not all cats removed from mum grow into adults who have bad habits, but to reduce your chances, and raise a well-rounded kitten, plenty of time with mum, siblings, and humans is an absolute must.

 When a kitten is little, he gets antibodies via his mother’s milk which helps to keep him safe from infection.
 From 8 weeks of age, he has a series of THREE vaccinations, spaced 4 weeks apart (6-8 weeks, 10-12 weeks, 14-16 weeks).
-The reason for this is that the antibodies the mother has provided can affect the effectiveness of a single vaccine and these antibodies wane at different times in different kittens.
-Ideally, a kitten will have received at least two of his vaccinations prior to going to his new home.
+The reason for this is that the antibodies the mother has provided can affect the effectiveness of a single vaccine, and these antibodies wane at different times in different kittens.
+Ideally, a kitten will have received at least two of his vaccinations before going to his new home.

 I adopted a 6-week old kitten from some markets many years ago.
-This poor little lad looked so scared and alone in his cage and I felt the need to get him out of there.
-So I paid $6 for him and took him home.
-The second day there he vomited roundworms all over my kitchen floor.
+This poor little lad looked so scared and alone in his cage, and I felt the need to get him out of there.
+I paid $6 and took him home.
+The second day there he vomited roundworms all over the floor.
 Roundworms can and do happen in kittens, but when they are raised properly, they will be routinely wormed so this kind of thing can’t happen.

 The kitten grew into an adult with several behavioural issues.
 He had no idea how to interact with other cats, and would beat them all up, he constantly sprayed, he suffered from petting-induced aggression, which I could manage (I knew the signs), but he took out many of my friends, and he would urinate and defecate all around the house.
 I truly do believe that all of these problems were due to his being taken away from mum way too early.
 I don’t regret adopting him, to get him out of that tiny cage in a crowded market, but until the day he died at thirteen, these issues never resolved.